HamishB/uBlox_PPP_logger/README.md

 send the raw data to an online PPP service to do the processing for you.
 (Natural Resources Canada provide a good one)

+In this way GPS/GNSS postions can be post-processed to better than 2 cm accuracy.

 For a full description see our main project page at hs/LowCostGNSS

 u-Blox RAWX and SFRBX binary messages are written out once every 10 seconds.